 And Dr. Lints, of course you know, biblically, we become like what we behold.
 That is a biblical paradigm in Scripture we see in Psalm 115:4–8, Romans 1:18–27, Romans 12:1–2, Colossians 3:10, and 2 Corinthians 3:18.
 It’s all over the place.
 Negatively, this is called idolatry.
 To start, can you summarize the Bible’s explanation of idolatry and how idols shape us and change the core of our identity?

-Yeah.
-It is a great question to start with, because our attention, especially of late, has been to think about the way in which that dynamic of our identity is formed negatively, that is, the way in which our desires are drawn to certain objects, which, in turn, shape us.
+It is a great question to start with, because our attention, especially of late, has been to think about the way in which that dynamic of our identity is formed negatively — that is, the way in which our desires are drawn to certain objects, which, in turn, shape us.
 That is the core dynamic of idolatry.
 But it is also the core dynamic of worship.
-It is the same experience, but flipped upside down.
+It is the same experience but flipped upside down.

 And, of course, the Scriptures start not with what is wrong, but with what we are created for.
-So worship is also the experience of becoming like what we behold — like what we desire in the positive sense of that word — created, if you will, to reflect God, the whole God.
+So worship is also the experience of becoming like what we behold — like what we desire in the positive sense of that word.
+We are created to reflect God, to behold God.
 So idolatry is kind of turning that dynamic upside down.
 But it is still a pretty natural dynamic in all of us.
 We still find our identity outside of ourselves.
-We don’t find out who we are by looking inside and so that is another conversation we can have as well.
+We don’t find out who we are by looking inside.

-But idolatry is the honoring of things as ultimate which are not ultimate and which, therefore, reshape us after their own image.
-And some key questions for us as we wrestle with our own idolatries are simply the questions about where does our hope lie?
+Idolatry is the honoring of things as ultimate that are not ultimate, and which, therefore, reshape us after their own image.
+And some key questions for us as we wrestle with our own idolatries are simply the questions, Where does our hope lie?
 What do we think gives us significance?
 What do we really at heart desire to become?